 What is it about these humans that differs from the others?
 From where do they derive the audaciousness required to pursue a path deemed frivolous and imprudent by the rest of their species?
 Continue reading →

 In fact, young adults today were largely encouraged, and even forced, to use drugs like Adderall growing up (around the same time we were having D.A.R.E. and the evils of marijuana shoved down our throats).
 So they don’t share the same negative connotations with their relatives on the streets.
-But they’re just as dangerous.
+But Adderall and other pharmaceutical stimulants are just as dangerous.
 And indeed, that they don’t carry such negative connotations makes them more so.
-Continue reading →

 Those words have crossed my mind more days than not for the past year.
 Especially as of late.